utshomax/postman-docs/src/pages/docs/integrations/available-integrations/github.md

 1. To finish setting up the integration, select **Add Integration**.

+Postman often checks your collection for changes.
+If Postman identifies changes when it checks your collection, the changes automatically commit to your repository in JSON format.
+Go to your GitHub repository to view your collections.

 ### Static IP support

 If your network is behind a firewall, you must allowlist a static IP address to enable collection backups to GitHub Enterprise Server on a custom domain.